aniltrue/OzU_GeniusWeb/README.md

 - Read through the code to familiarise yourself with its workings.
 The agent already works but is not very good.
 - Develop your agent in the copied directory.
 Make sure that all the files that you use are in the directory.
 - Test your agent through `run.py`, results will be returned as dictionaries and saved as json-file.
 A plot of the negotiation trace will also be saved.
+- In `run.py` file, stored data will be cleaned if `RESET_STORAGE` is true.
+Otherwise, your agent can be use previous stored data.
 - You can also test your agent more extensively by running a tournament with a set of agents.
 Use the `run_tournament.py` script for this.
 Summaries of the results will be saved to the results directory.

 ## Documentation